burst-apps-team/burst-wiki/qbundle.md

 Description
 -----------

-The easiest choice for beginners on Windows is to download Qbundle, a launcher allowing you to install the Burst local wallet in a few clicks.
-You can simply follow the wizard walking you through the set up.
+The easiest choice for beginners using Windows is to download Qbundle, a launcher allowing you to install the Burst local wallet in a few clicks.
+You can simply follow the wizard through installation.
 Qbundle also includes plotting and mining software to start mining easily.

 Initial installation guide
 ---------------------------